• City & RTO

 • Q5.
 How is the premium for third-party insurance calculated?

-Ans: The premium for third-party insurance is decided on an annual basis by the IRDAI.
-The premium amount depends on the car's engine capacity and is usually lower than the premium for a comprehensive car insurance plan.
+Ans: The premium for third-party insurance is decided on an annual basis by the IRDAI based on the car's engine capacity and is usually lower than the premium for a comprehensive car insurance plan.

 • Q6.
 Is there any time limit for submitting a third-party insurance claim?